2-vector bundles: 2-vector bundles

 that are compatible with the isomorphisms $\mu_{\alpha \beta \gamma}$ in an obvious way.
 However, this is not necessarily the case (see \cref{re:notastack}).
 Our current knowledge is the following: \begin{itemize}

-\item The presheaves $\prestwoLineBdl_{\R}$ and $\pretwoLineBdl_{\R}$ are 2-stacks; this will be proved in \cref{co:csgastack}.
+\item The presheaves $\cssAlgBdlbi_{\R}$ and $\csAlgBdlbi_{\R}$ are 2-stacks; this will be proved in \cref{co:csgastack}.

-\item The presheaves $\pretwoVectBdl_{\C}$, $\prestwoVectBdl_{\C}$, $\pretwoLineBdl_{\C}$, and $\prestwoLineBdl_{\C}$ are not 2-stacks; this will be proved in \cref{re:notastack}.
+\item The presheaves $\AlgBdlbi_{\C}$, $\sAlgBdlbi_{\C}$, $\csAlgBdlbi_{\C}$, and $\cssAlgBdlbi_{\C}$ are not 2-stacks; this will be proved in \cref{re:notastack}.

-\item Currently, we do not know whether or not the presheaves $\pretwoVectBdl_{\R}$ and $\prestwoVectBdl_{\R}$ are 2-stacks.
+\item Currently, we do not know whether or not the presheaves $\AlgBdlbi_{\R}$ and $\sAlgBdlbi_{\R}$ are 2-stacks.

-\end{itemize} To impose order on this chaos, we choose to 2-stackify all these pre-2-stacks, even those that are 2-stacks already.
-In those cases where we have already a 2-stack, 2-stackification gives an equivalent 2-stack with more objects, and it turns out that these objects are often useful.
+\end{itemize} To impose order on this chaos, we choose to 2-stackify \emph{all} these pre-2-stacks, even those that are 2-stacks already.
+In those cases where we already have a 2-stack, 2-stackification gives an equivalent 2-stack with more objects, and it turns out that these additional objects are often useful. \end{remark}

 For the 2-stackification of presheaves $\mathscr{F}$ of bicategories we use the plus construction $\mathscr{F} \mapsto \mathscr{F}^{+}$ of Nikolaus-Schweigert \cite{nikolaus2}.